 Did you know?
 Cranberries (called arándanos) were unknown in most of Mexico until relatively recently, which is understandable given that they need a cool climate to grow.
 A few cranberry- and blueberry-flavored products have hit the supermarket shelves in recent years, but those are still exotic fruits in that market—much like guava and guanábana (soursop) are in cooler climes.

 - 1 bunch cilantro

-- 2 fresh jalapeño or serrano chiles (or to taste)
+- 2 jalapeños (fresh, or serrano chiles to taste)

 - 1 tablespoon olive oil